Support Page Content

 Sacramento State is open, but most campus buildings and facilities have closed until the pandemic crisis eases.
 This includes significant campus buildings such as the University Union, the recreation side of The WELL, the University Library, the Academic Information Resource Center, and the ASI Children’s Center.
 Currently, only Student Health and Counseling Services, Lassen Hall, and limited residence halls remain open.

-The University has transitioned all courses to online delivery for the remainder of the spring semester, and the University staff has transitioned to virtual operations wherever possible through May 20, 2020.
+The University transitioned all courses to online delivery for the spring semester, and the University staff has transitioned to virtual operations wherever possible through Aug.
+21, 2020.
 (Please see the Academic Continuity web page for details.)
 We are following the guidance of the CSU Chancellor's Office, the Sacramento County Public Health Department, and the California Department of Public Health.

 In addition, persons aged 65 and older, as well as those whose health makes them vulnerable to COVID-19, have been asked to self-isolate and not come to campus, in accordance with Gov. Gavin Newsom's directive of March 15, 2020.